Four:Play – The Vignettes

 When asked how they wanted the audience to feel on leaving the film, the team simply asked for a relieving sigh and the same response you might feel when leaving a heterosexual rom-com film.
 Whether a production company sees this as an investment or not, one will just have to wait and see.

-For further information about Four:Play and the crowdfunding campaign visit here.
+For further information about Four:Play and its crowdfunding campaign visit the movie’s website here.

 Watch the crowdfunding video for Four:Play here: